Robert Duncan McNeill: Directing

-McNeill began his directing career with several episodes of Voyager.
+McNeill began his directing career with four episodes of Voyager.
 He then wrote, produced, and directed two award-winning short films, The Battery starring Joshua Jackson and 9mm of Love, and began to direct other episodic television shows.
 While he has since performed as a guest star on television shows such as The Outer Limits and Crossing Jordan, McNeill is now focusing on his directing career, helming episodes of Dawson's Creek, Everwood, Star Trek: Enterprise, Dead Like Me, The O.C., One Tree Hill, Las Vegas, Summerland, and Supernatural.
-His directing credits for 2006–2007 include episodes of Desperate Housewives, Medium, Standoff, The Nine, The Knights of Prosperity, In Case of Emergency, What About Brian, and My Boys.
+His directing credits for 2006–2007 included episodes of Desperate Housewives, Medium, Standoff, The Nine, The Knights of Prosperity, In Case of Emergency, What About Brian, and My Boys.
 In 2007, he directed the season-five premiere of Las Vegas, the pilot of Samantha Who?, and then signed on as a producer-director of the NBC show Chuck, helming numerous episodes, including the first episode of a television show to be broadcast entirely in three dimensional style.
-From 2010 through 2015, McNeill directed episodes of V., Smash, White Collar, Breaking In, The Mentalist, Blue Bloods, Suburgatory, Warehouse 13, Mind Games, and Red Band Society.
-In 2013 McNeill became and Executive Producer and Director of Girlfriends Guide to Divorce for all 5 seasons.
-As of 2019, he has directed episodes of the Fox series The Orville, as well as episodes of A Million Little Things, The Resident, and Suits, and Executive Produced and Directed The Gifted.
-In 2021, McNeill Executive Produced and directed several episodes of the Disney+ series Turner & Hooch.
+From 2010 through 2015, McNeill directed episodes of V, Smash, White Collar, Breaking In, The Mentalist, Blue Bloods, Suburgatory, Warehouse 13, Mind Games, and Red Band Society.
+In 2013, McNeill became an executive producer and director of Girlfriends' Guide to Divorce for all 5 seasons.
+As of 2019, he has directed episodes of the Fox series The Orville, as well as episodes of A Million Little Things, The Resident, and Suits, as well as executive produced and directed The Gifted.
+In 2021, McNeill executive produced and directed several episodes of the Disney+ series Turner & Hooch.
 In 2019, he became the producer-director on SYFY's Resident Alien, now in its 4th season.
-From 2022 to 2024 McNeill has directed episodes of So Help Me Todd, True Lies, and Alert: Missing Persons Unit.
+From 2022 to 2024, McNeill directed episodes of So Help Me Todd, True Lies, and Alert: Missing Persons Unit.